 The DfE (Department for Education) require schools to publish on their website the following things:

-- How funding was spent in the previous academic year (2016-2017) and the impact it had on eligible and other pupils.
-This can be found here: Pupil Premium grant spending review 2016-2017
+- How funding was spent in the previous academic years and the impact it had on eligible and other pupils.
+This can be found here: PP strategy Cedar 2017-18 Review July 2018 Pupil Premium grant spending review 2016-2017

 - details of the main barriers to educational achievement